 What does MEANS stand for?

-MEANS stands for Matching Excess and Need for Stability.
-The brand name was created by co-founders Maria Rose and Grant Nelson.
+MEANS stands for Matching Excess And Need for Stability.
+The name was created by co-founders Maria Rose and Grant Nelson in 2014.

 How does the system work?